blynkkk/blynkkk.github.io/BlynkFirmware.md

 The device may send data to the App using  ```Blynk.virtualWrite(pin, value)``` and receive data from the App using ```BLYNK_WRITE(vPIN)```.

 #### Virtual Pin data types
-The actual values are sent as strings, so there is no practical limits on the data that can be sent.
+The actual values are sent as strings, so there are no practical limits on the data that can be sent.
 However, remember the limitations of the platform when dealing with numbers.
 For example the integer on Arduino is 16-bit, allowing range -32768 to 32767.
 You can interpret incoming data as Integers, Floats, Doubles and Strings: